fschatbot/Advent-Calendar-Python/readme.md

 - Create a github workflow that generates a site to logs all the progress
 - Complete all the days	from all the years
 - Change the folder structure to [year] -> [day].py and [year] -> inputs -> [day].txt
+- Make it so the `split_data` can also be a function